for a given monad Monad

 Note

-the grammar works better for await
+the grammar works better for await. yield cannot be used in

 comprehensions, which prevents some idiomatic functional patterns based on